THE 13th CASEE CONFERENCE AT TECHNICAL UNIVERSITY OF MOLDOVA

 Please mention your registration number as a reason for the bank transfer.

-Abstract submission: 13th of February 2023
+Abstract submission: 30th of April 2023

-Review of abstracts: March
+Review of abstracts: May

 ORGANAZING COMMITTEE